nferraz/perl-openapi-client-pinecone/README.md

 ### query

 Query.
 The \`Query\` operation searches a namespace, using a query vector.
-It retrieves the ids of the most similar head3s in a namespace, along with their similarity scores.
+It retrieves the ids of the most similar items in a namespace, along with their similarity scores.

 ### delete\_vectors

 Delete.
 The \`Delete\` operation deletes vectors, by id, from a single namespace.
-You can delete head3s by their id, from a single namespace.
+You can delete items by their id, from a single namespace.

 ### fetch\_vectors